Effective on: January 23, 2018

 in order to comply with our legal obligations, such as responding to warrants, court orders or other legal process.

 As part of the Service we may share aggregate, anonymous demographic information, survey results, market trends, and other analysis that we create based on the information we receive from you and other customers.
 Such information will never identify you, your organization, or your Users.
 We may also share information via the Service to the Third Party Service(s) you link to the Service.
-For example, if you use the Service to send a survey to your Users via Slack, we may share the results of that survey to your Users via Slack as well.
+For example, if you use the Service to send a survey to your Users via Slack or Microsoft Teams, we may share the results of that survey to your Users via Slack or Microsoft Teams as well.

 We vigilantly protect the privacy of your account and the Customer Data stored in our computer systems and, whenever we determine it appropriate, we provide you with notice if we believe we are compelled to comply with a third party’s request for information about your account.